AWS Infrastructure Monitoring

 ๐ Auto-Discovery

 Automatically discover and monitor EC2 instances, RDS databases, and containers based on tags and filters.
+New resources appear in your dashboards within minutes of creation โ no manual configuration needed for each new instance or database.

 ๐ Unified Dashboards